 If you are travel to Zambia, you need first to check if your country is one of the visa-exempt countries or one whose citizens are eligible for a visa upon arrival in Zambia.
 If you find out that your country lacks either option, you will need to get a Zambia visa prior to your traveling date from one of the Zambian diplomatic missions.
 You can as well opt for an electronic visa if you find the manual one hectic to get.
 A passport is a must-have when traveling to Zambia, and it has to be valid for at least six months.

 3. What to Pack?

 Depending on the season you plan to travel to Zambia and the activities you are going to engage in while there, your travel package will keep varying.
 However, the standard requirements should include basic requirements such as clothing to keep you warm, a mosquito net, just in case you settle in a hotel with none, and a big hat to protect you from the strong rays of the sun others.
 Your camera should also make it to the list of items you need to carry because you can’t afford to miss taking shots of the beautiful moments you will have in the country.

 4. The Diseases to be Careful of

 You probably won't like it when you carry with you a currency that will make it hard for you to transact when in Zambia.
 For a significant time now, the South African Rand has been the most favorable currency to carry and use in Zambia.
-It is the only currency the Zambian banks will not set for you a minimum amount required to exchange your money.
-If you are considering having the US dollars, then there is a minimum amount you will be asked to provide before your money can be exchanged for you.
+It is the only currency in Zambia that Zambian banks will not set you a minimum amount required to exchange money.
+If you are considering having US dollars, then there is a minimum amount you will be asked to provide before your money can be exchanged for you.